Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 ![](docs/images/valtest-js.png)

+The following HTML files were tested with script code:

+* add_post.html
+* edit_post.html

 No errors were detected in the code.
 Warnings were detected in the code however this was due to the use of the new ES6 syntax in the code.

 To test the Python code, I used the __PEP8 Online Validation Service__.

-All files passed through the validator and no issues were detected with the exception of the settings.py (rows 112, 115, 118, 121 and 144) and 0001_initial.py (rows 21, 26, 29, 30, 31, 40 and 46) files.
-This was due to the rows in question being too long, however as these are auto generated by Django or the link name being too long in the case of row 144 on the settings.py file for the cloudinary url, these rows were not amended and left as they are.
+All files passed through the validator and no issues were detected with the exception of the settings.py file.
+This was due to the rows in question being too long, however as these are auto generated by Django or the link name being too long these rows were not amended and left as they are.

 I also used the __Chrome Dev Tools Lighthouse Report__ to test both on desktop and mobile.

-The score for the lighthouse report for desktop and mobile run across the difference pages varied from 77 lowest to 100 highest.
+The score for the lighthouse report for desktop and mobile run across the different pages varied from 77 lowest to 100 highest.
 Further steps were taken to try to improve the score, however no major score changes could be achieved for the report.

 Home Page: